 - Under Course Settings, select Edit course settings.
 The Edit course settings page opens.

 - On the Edit course settings page, you see the various settings for your course.
 Click page headings to expand the setting options or select Expand all (top right) to view all setting options.

 - Once you have selected your options, at the bottom of the page, click Save and display to save your course settings and return to your course page.

 Click a page heading to view the settings under that heading, or click Expand all (top right) to view all settings.

 The Course full name appears at the very top of your Moodle course page, on participant's Dashboards, and in the My courses block on the site home page.
 You may want to edit the automatically generated course name for readability.

 The Course short name (dept-number-section-semester) cannot be changed.
 It appears as a link in the Navigation tray, under My courses.

-Course start dateThis setting affects how Sections are named when the Weekly course format is used.
-For example, if you choose January 20th as your start date, the first Section will be named January 20 - January 26.
+Course start dateThis setting affects how course sections are named when the Weekly course format is used.
+For example, if you choose January 20th as your start date, the first section will be named January 20 - January 26.

 - Course summary